Get News & Updates Directly To Your Inbox

 Regular appointments with your health care providers will keep you on top of your blood sugar numbers and other important steps for managing your diabetes.
 Your doctor and other providers will monitor your overall health and guide you to a specialist if needed.

-Complications often start out with a small, negative change that can easily grow.
+Complications often start out with a small, negative change that can easily worsen.
 Routine health checkups and tests allow you to find out about changes before they become serious problems.
 Talking with your doctor regularly also gives you the chance to:

 Your doctor will help you figure out what tests you need and when.
 Here are some of the most important tests and exams people with diabetes need.